holgero/PicUsbServo/README.md

 This will run make in the subdirectories, which in turn runs gpasm to compile and link the assembler sources to a .hex file.

+There is a CI build of the firmware at travis-ci: http://travis-ci.org/holgero/PicUsbFirmware

 ## Directories

 18f13k50	Firmware for the PIC 18f13k50 (maybe works on the complete